4 Proven Methods for Creating Wood Joints

 - Mating dowel holes can be positioned anywhere using dowel centers.

 - Requires clamping

-A solid, easy-to-use doweling jig will set you back around $70.
+A solid, easy-to-use doweling jig won’t cost too much, around $50.
 You’ll need a supply of dowels and, like the pocket hole method, the only tool you need is a drill.
 Dowels for joinery are different from standard dowel rods found at the hardware store.
 Joinery dowels are grooved to keep glue from getting trapped in the bottom of the hole, preventing the parts from pulling together.
 The greater gluing surface provides a somewhat mechanical grip.

 Unlike pocket screws, dowels provide positive alignment of parts.
 Pocket screws will also result in both sides of the joint look the same, without exposed screws.

 How to Join With Dowels

 The doweling jig we use is a self-centering jig with an integrated clamping mechanism.
 Mark the hole locations on both parts, clamp the jig into place, and drill the hole.

 Apply glue to the dowels and mating parts.
 Press the joint together and clamp.
 You can use wood shims with this jig to drill holes for offset parts.
 When necessary, use dowel centers to mark the starting points for drilling into the adjoining part.

 - Effective dust collection